-If we fail to maintain our current strategic relationships with Genentech, Janssen and Piramal, our business, commercialization prospects and financial condition may be materially adversely affected.
+If we fail to maintain our current strategic relationships with Genentech, Janssen, Piramal and other of our current or future strategic partners, our business, commercialization prospects and financial condition may be materially adversely affected.

 We have two partnerships with Genentech.
 In 2006, we granted Genentech an exclusive, worldwide license for crenezumab.
 In 2012, we entered into a second partnership to commercialize our anti-tau antibodies for use as immunotherapies.
 We partner with Janssen to develop and commercialize therapeutic anti-tau vaccines for the treatment of AD and potentially other tauopathies.
 We also have a diagnostic partnership with Piramal Imaging for a compound from our Morphomer chemical library that binds pathogenic tau for use as a positron emission tomography, or PET, tracer.
-Genentech has the right to terminate its agreements with us at any time and for any reason upon providing us with a certain amount of notice.
-After a specified amount of time, Janssen and Piramal will also each have the right to terminate their agreements with us for any reason upon providing us with a certain amount of notice.
-If Genentech, Janssen or Piramal terminate their respective agreements with us at any time, it could delay or prevent development of our product candidates and materially harm our business, financial condition, commercialization prospects and results of operations.
+Genentech has the right to terminate its agreements with us at any time and for any reason upon providing us with a certain notice period.
+After a specified amount of time, Janssen and Piramal will also each have the right to terminate their agreements with us for any reason upon providing us with a certain notice period.
+If Genentech, Janssen, Piramal or other of our current or future strategic partners terminates its agreement with us at any time, it could delay or prevent development of our product candidates and materially harm our business, financial condition, commercialization prospects and results of operations.

-Good relationships with Genentech, Janssen and Piramal are important for our business prospects.
-If our relationships with Genentech, Janssen or Piramal were to deteriorate substantially or Genentech, Janssen or Piramal were to challenge our use of their intellectual property or our calculations of the payments we owe under our agreements, our business, financial condition, commercialization prospects and results of operations could be materially adversely affected.
+Good relationships with Genentech, Janssen, Piramal and other of our current or future strategic partners are important for our business prospects.
+If our relationships with Genentech, Janssen, Piramal or other of our current or future strategic partners were to deteriorate substantially or Genentech, Janssen, Piramal or other of our current or future strategic partners were to challenge our use of their intellectual property or our calculations of the payments we owe under our agreements, our business, financial condition, commercialization prospects and results of operations could be materially adversely affected.